 When you are in Coachella, you'll notice that it is more blue-collar than most other communities in America.
-35.63% of Coachella’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+35.71% of Coachella’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Coachella is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Coachella who work in maintenance occupations (17.04%), farm management occupations (10.00%), and sales jobs (9.54%).
+There are especially a lot of people living in Coachella who work in maintenance occupations (14.57%), sales jobs (12.64%), and food service (10.52%).

-The per capita income in Coachella in 2010 was $12,321, which is low income relative to California and the nation.
-This equates to an annual income of $49,284 for a family of four.
-However, Coachella contains both very wealthy and poor people as well.
-Coachella also has one of the higher rates of people living in poverty in the nation, with 31.48% of its population below the federal poverty line.
+The per capita income in Coachella in 2010 was $16,220, which is low income relative to California and the nation.
+This equates to an annual income of $64,880 for a family of four.

 Coachella is an extremely ethnically-diverse city.
 The people who call Coachella home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Coachella, accounting for 96.78% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Coachella, accounting for 97.87% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Coachella residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coachella include German, Norwegian, Swedish, and Ethiopian.
+Important ancestries of people in Coachella include Irish, French, Italian, Canadian, and English.

 The most common language spoken in Coachella is Spanish.
-Other important languages spoken here include English and Tagalog.
+Other important languages spoken here include English and Italian.